Regular coffee can hit hard, but you don't always want a full-strength cup.

 A cup (8 fl oz) of half-caff coffee contains about 47.5mg of caffeine, or about half the caffeine found in an identically-sized cup of regular, fully caffeinated coffee.

-That’s because half-caff coffee is a 50/50 mix of decaffeinated and caffeinated coffee.
+That’s because half-caff coffee is a 50/50 mix of decaffeinated and caffeinated coffee; 50% caffeinated coffee!

-Switching to half-caff brews could be a beneficial decision, especially if you’ve been trying to reduce your caffeine consumption or gradually introduce it into your morning routine.
+Switching to half-caff brews can be a practical choice if you're trying to dial back your caffeine or ease into a lower-caffeine routine.

 No matter your reason for choosing half-caff, you can customize your brew to enjoy the ideal amount of caffeine and the perfect level of flavor!